unionai-oss/unionml/docs/tutorials/mnist.md

 features = reader().sample(5, random_state=42).drop(["class"], axis="columns")
 print(estimator, metrics, sep="\n")
 ```
+The above codes represent the following functions and arguments:
+- `hyperparameters` - Parameters that control the learning process of the model and defines the parameters which the model will ultimately learn.
+- `classifier__penalty` - It imposes a penalty to the logistic model for having too many variables.
+Here, L2 regularization penalizes the sum of squares of the weights.
+- `classifier__C` - It is inverse of regularization strength.
+Smaller values specify stronger regularization.
+- `classifier__max_iter` - It determines the maximum number of passes over the training data (aka epochs).
+By default it is set to 1,000.
+- `sample()` - It returns a random sample of items from an axis of object.
+- `random_state` - Argument if set to a particular integer, will return same rows as sample in every iteration.
+- `drop()` - Function returns a new object with labels in requested axis removed. (`labels` : Index or column labels to drop; `axis` : Whether to drop labels from the index (0 / "index") or columns (1 / "columns").)

-## Serving on a Gradio Widget
+## Step 5: Serving on a Gradio Widget

-Finally, let's create a `gradio` widget by simply using the `model.predict` method into
+Finally, let's create a `gradio` widget by simply using the [`model.predict`](https://unionml.readthedocs.io/en/latest/generated_api_reference/unionml.model.Model.html#unionml.model.Model.predict) method into
 the `gradio.Interface` object.

-Before we do this, however, we want to define a `feature_loader` function to handle the raw input
+Before we do this, however, we want to define a [`feature_loader`](https://unionml.readthedocs.io/en/latest/dataset.html#feature-loader) function to handle the raw input
 coming from the `gradio` widget:

 ```{code-cell} ipython3